Azure/azure-cli/doc/cli_subprocess_guidelines.md

 ## Summary
-Ensuring the safety of cli from command injection under subprocess calling requires an in-depth understanding of these vulnerabilities and also proactive measures to counteract potential exploits.
-Cli developers can either apply the three security practices, if applicable, when using builtin `subprocess`, or use a more centralized func `run_cmd` cli provided, to safeguard cli modules from command injection attack and for future more accessible security enforcements.
+Ensuring the safety of Azure CLI from command injection under subprocess calling requires an in-depth understanding of these vulnerabilities and also proactive measures to counteract potential exploits.
+CLI developers can apply the three security practices, if applicable, when using builtin `subprocess`, but it's recommended to use the centralized function `run_cmd` CLI provided, to safeguard CLI modules from command injection attack and for future more accessible security enforcements.